 Parallel communication pattern analysis

-illustrates how build a graph that represents a parallel communication
+Build a graph that represents a parallel communication pattern

 The layout of a distributed array across processes (MPI ranks) is